 The internal wiring within the circuit modules is partly with 0.9mm solid-core 99.99% silver wire, and partly with 0.4mm single-strand silver-plated copper wire with PTFE insulation from Farnell: this looks very similar to the blue wire on Emile's RTP3.
 Instead of the silver ribbon used in the latter for ground and HV connections, I used bare silver wire, insulated where appropriate with 1mm bore PTFE sleeving.

-The standard grade of Maplin 0.6W 50 ppm/oC metal film resistors are probably good enough for this preamp, and to start with I have used these almost throughout - Emile seems to have used very similar resistors in his, though they could be the more expensive Roederstein MK-2s.
-One exception is those resistors with voltages higher than 200V or so across them, which means essentially the series resistors for the bias circuits and the 1M0 series resistors on the filament voltage elevation circuits.
-For the former I have used Holco H2 1W resistors, which I happened to have around, while for the latter I simply put two 0.6W resistors of approximately half the desired value in series.
-The other exception is the 25K cathode resistors, which Allen specifies as Mills non-inductive wirewounds.
-Allen gets these made to order by Mills (I can't guess why he doesn't use a nice E12 value like 22K!), so I used four 100K 2W metal films in parallel in each of these positions.
+The standard grade of Maplin 50 ppm/oC metal film resistors are probably good enough for this preamp, and to start with I have used these almost throughout - Emile seems to have used very similar resistors in his, though they could be the more expensive Roederstein MK-2s.
+I used the small 0.6W rated ones in most places, with 2W parts wherever the voltage exceeded 200V or so.
+Allen gets the 25K cathode resistors, which Allen specifies as non-inductive wirewounds, made to order by Mills (I can't guess why he doesn't use a nice E12 value like 22K!): I used four 100K 2W metal films in parallel in each of these positions.
 I swapped the 150R and 4K22 resistors in the RIAA equalisation network to Welwyn 0.1% precision parts after a while, though I can't say I heard any real difference in the sound.

-I started off using fairly ordinary metallised polypropylenes for the coupling capacitors, but after a couple of years upgraded them to Mundorf KP-SN tinfoil and polypropylene film (Allen's default type for his kits), and was pleasantly surprised by the improvement.
+I started off using generic EPCOS metallised polypropylenes for the coupling capacitors, but after a couple of years upgraded them to Mundorf KP-SN tinfoil and polypropylene film (Allen's default type for his kits), and was pleasantly surprised by the improvement.
 I am generally sceptical when it comes to perceived changes in sound from passive components, but I did hear more midrange "texture" in instruments.
 The CD recording of Debussy's piano Preludes, arranged for orchestra by Colin Matthews and played by the Halle Orchestra under Mark Elder, has always sounded a little recessed and indistinct in my system, but with the Mundorfs in place I could hear a lot more of what was going on.
-Why I should hear a marked improvement in a high-end preamp, though, when listening to a middle-range 1980s CD player, baffles me.
+Why I should hear an upgrade in a high-end preamp, though, when I am listening to a middle-range 1980s CD player, baffles me.

 The larger capacitors in the RIAA network are 0.5% polystyrenes, which I found in a Maplin "lucky bag": these are grey square parts, which I've never seen elsewhere, and are marked "TGL" and "KS".
 I can't find any reference to this range on the Web (though Thorsten Loesch assured me that they are from the former East Germany), but the narrow tolerance does at least imply good quality, and they certainly look more businesslike than the standard aluminium foil Styroflex types.
 I managed to get close to the "3.18us" value with a 23n7 in parallel with a 1n0 axial polystyrene, while the other was made up with 40n2 and 34n4, again with an axial 390pF polystyrene to trim it to the required 75nF.
 The TGL parts are only rated to 25VDC, so I'm crossing my fingers and hoping that the differential architecture of Allen's circuit will keep the DC offset between the anodes well below this.
 Most of the rest of the capacitors are 630V Epcos radial metallised polypropylenes: most of these are a higher voltage rating than is necessary, but this shouldn't be a problem (apart from the large size), and this usually means more linear operation.